STATE OF THE ART

 Here at NDPS our providers use PRP to help hair follicles grow hair, and also for what is sometimes referred to as the “vampire” facial which promotes collagen and healthy cell growth on the face.
 Ask if you’re a candidate for hair restoration, everyone can benefit from PRP on the face.

 PRP plays a significant role in the regulation of cell growth, proliferation and differentiation during the remodeling phase.
 It

 PRP is a high concentration of platelets surrounded in its own plasma.
 A small amount of blood is drawn and the red cells are isolated from the platelet-rich plasma.
 Since the autologous platelet-rich plasma (PRP) is processed from the patient’s own blood, there is virtually no risk of an allergic reaction or rejection.

 The internal essence of your blood contains life-giving fundamental protein growth factors.
 PRP utilizes a leading-edge, pateneted technology that is specifically designed.
-With simple, quick and advantageous process, Dr. McNeill, Jennifer Moller, PA-C, Michele Westendorf NP and Dr. Rosing are able to derive a high concentration of biological nutrient rich cells and create autologous platelet-rich plasma.
+With simple, quick and advantageous process, Dr. McNeill, Jennifer Moller, PA-C, Michele Westendorf NP and Kristin Scord, PA-C are able to derive a high concentration of biological nutrient rich cells and create autologous platelet-rich plasma.

 What is the process?